sydneypperrin/MIE304-Introduction-to-Quality-Control/Assignment 06: Control Charts for Variables III/README.md

 5. What are the upper and lower control limits for the I-chart?

 6. What is the estimate of the mean for this process? (for the normally distributed data).

-7. Suppose the process mean shifts to 2.7.
-What is the probability of detecting this shift on the X chart on the first subsequent sample? (consider the normally distributed data).

-8. What is the average run length for the shift described in the previous question?

-9. For the shift described previously, what is the probability of detecting this transformation on the 4th sample after its occurrence?